tom5610/amazon-sagemaker-mlu-workshop-2022/README.md

 Click on  [Direct Marketing with Amazon SageMaker Autopilot](./1.autopilot/README.md) to complete Workshop 01.

-### Workshop02
+### Workshop 02 - Build ML Pipeline with SageMaker SDK

-In this workshop, you will learn how to build a machine learning pipeline to build, train and deploy a ML model using SageMaker Python SDK from within a Jupyter notebook.
+In this workshop, you will manually generate a machine learning pipeline to build, train and deploy a ML model using SageMaker Python SDK from within a Jupyter notebook.
 This workshop will use the SageMaker built-in algorithm XGBoost.

 Click on the link below to work on [Direct Marketing with SageMaker Python SDK](./2.build_train_deploymenttrain/README.md) to complete Workshop 02.

-### Workshop03
+### Workshop 03 - SageMaker Pipeline with SageMaker
 Click on  [Direct Marketing with Amazon SageMaker Pipelines](./3.sagemaker_pipelines/README.md) to complete Workshop 03.

 #### Conclusion

+Congratulations!
+You have completed all the workshop exercises in this 1-Day MLU Workshop.

 ```python